whizpool/SmartLogs_Android/README.md

 ## Features

 1. Create new log file Everyday with current date name.
-2. Compress zip and Make password on it (optional).
+2. Compress all log files in zip, set password on it (optional).
-3. Delete old files depending on the no. of days provided to by developer
+3. Delete old files depending on the no. of days provided by developer.
-4. Display a alert which take textual input from user about the issue / bug they are facing
+4. Display an alert which take input from user about the issue / bug they are facing.
-5. The theme of alert view can be customizable
+5. The theme of alert view can be customizable.
-6. The send-to email can be provided by developer
+6. The send-to email can be provided by developer.
-7. JSON file can be attached with following information: -> Device manufacturer -> Device model -> OS installed on device -> Currently running app version -> Free storage space available
+7. JSON file can be attached with following information: -> Device manufacturer -> Device model -> OS installed on device -> Currently running app version -> Free storage space available.

 ## Requirements